0x3EF8/MooScript/README.md

-# Hexabot - Your Student Assistant Messenger Bot
+# Hexabot - Your Facebook Messenger Bot

-Hexabot is a Facebook Messenger bot designed to assist students with various features, including AI-powered responses, file searches, music and video searches, and more.
+[Hexabot](https://github.com/0x3EF8/Hexabot) is a Facebook Messenger bot developed by [Jay Patrick Cano](https://github.com/0x3EF8) and the talented members of [Hexclan](https://github.com/Hexclanph).
+It is designed to assist students with various features, including AI-powered responses, file searches, music and video searches, and more.
 The bot is built using the fca-unofficial library and integrates with APIs to provide a wide range of capabilities.

 ## Features